 Host a Fundraising Event.
 Does your group have a special talent or skill?
 How about a love for trivia, karaoke, art, brunch, golf or bunco?
 Help us out by hosting an event with proceeds benefiting The Spring.

 Small Group Indirect Service Project (Ages 18+).
 We are occasionally able to host a small group of volunteers (5-10 people) to help with indirect service projects at our administrative offices, emergency shelter or transitional housing locations.
-Small groups can donate materials and their time to help complete a physical project (painting, yardwork, building upkeep, etc.), or possibly cook a special meal for our participants.
+Small groups can donate materials and their time to help complete a physical project (painting, yardwork, building upkeep, etc.).

 Thrift Store/Donation Center Opportunities (Ages 14+)**: We are in need of volunteers at our thrift store and donation center to help receive and sort donations.
 Please contact our retail manager at 813-247-5433 ext 200 to arrange donation center volunteer work.

 Individual Direct Service Opportunities (Ages 18+): We have a few opportunities for volunteers who have committed time once or twice a month to provide professional services and teach beneficial life skills, such as: sewing, financial literacy, resume building, arts and crafts, yoga, etc. Direct service volunteers must complete an interview and may be required to complete: